karlvr/ImageMagick-MacOSX/README.md

 It also checks that all of the expected capabilities have been included successfully, and that the package does not have any depdendencies that won't work on other systems.

+You will likely be prompted for your password during the build, as the script uses ``sudo`` to build into the ``/opt/ImageMagick`` directory.

 If you have XQuartz installed, the build script will create an XQuartz build of ImageMagick as well.

 The output files will be in the ``build`` directory.

+After the build, ImageMagick will be installed in ``/opt/ImageMagick`` but will not have been added to your path.
+Install the package to create an entry in ``/etc/paths.d`` so it will be in your path.
+Note that you have to close and reopen any Terminal.app windows to get the new PATH environment variable.